 The Graduate Record Exam or, “GRE,” is the standardized test thought to assess the intellectual and academic skills that are necessary to gain entry into most master’s and doctoral programs.
-A doctorate in psychology, history, or English, a master’s degree in nursing or counseling, or becoming a Physician’s Assistant, these are a few examples of the types of programs that utilize a student’s GRE score as one component of the admissions process.
+A doctorate in psychology, history, or English, a master’s degree in nursing or counseling, or becoming a Physician’s Assistant, these are a few examples of the types of programs that utilize a student’s GRE score as a component of the admissions process.
 The GRE is comprised of a 60 minute analytical writing section, a 70 minute quantitative section, and a 60 minute verbal section (as well as one unscored multiple choice section).
 The test is typically computer administered and students get a one minute break between each section and an optional 10 minute break after the 3rd section.

-The pressure to do well and achieve optimal performance is immense for everyone, but what if you’re a student who struggles with test anxiety, attention problems, visual processing issues, or simply repeated and inexplicable poor performance on big exams?
-For students with issues that affect test performance there are accommodations available if you have an accurate diagnosis, a properly formatted report, and your request for accommodations is submitted correctly.
+The pressure to do well and achieve optimal performance is immense for everyone, but what if you’re a student who struggles with test anxiety, attention problems, visual processing issues, or simply repeated and inexplicably poor performance on big exams?
+For students with issues that affect test performance, there are accommodations available if you have an accurate diagnosis, a properly formatted report, and your request for accommodations is submitted correctly.
 Bryce Gibbs PhD offers psychoeducational assessment batteries and follow-up consulting that can reliably achieve the above goals.